quasinaut/kinda-ksp2/README.md

 Note:

-1. I did not include Interstellar Extended because it was older, not compatible with far future tech, and I think far future tech looks cool.
-Although I would like to see a Daedalus project type engine, though I know the developer said they were overrated they do look epic.
+1. I did not include Interstellar Extended because it was older, not compatible with far future tech, and I think far future tech looks cooler.
+Although I would like to see a Daedalus Project type engine, though I know the developer said they were overrated they do look epic.
 2. This is not meant to be a full list of everything you need, please submit a pull request to improve it.